How to connect an Android phone to a PC via Bluetooth

 Enable Bluetooth on Android

 IMPORTANT: Keep in mind that, for security reasons, some smartphones and tablets are visible to other devices only when the Bluetooth settings are open.
-To access them, touch and hold the Bluetooth option displayed in the Quick Settings menu.
+To access them, touch and hold the Bluetooth option in the Quick Settings menu.

 Choose Bluetooth in the Add a device wizard